rawitat/gtypist_lessons/programming_quotes.typ

 *:G5_5
-I:[5] Bjarne Stroustrup, "The Design and Evolution of C++" S:There is no agreement of what a programming language really is and what its :main purpose is supposed to be.
+I:[5] Bjarne Stroustrup, "The Design and Evolution of C++" S:There is no agreement of what a programming language really is :and what its main purpose is supposed to be.
  :
  :Is a programming language a tool for instructing machines?
  :A means of communicating between programmers?